creativewave/markdown-api/doc/long-term-cache.md

 Long term caching of endpoints is designed for static sites or server side rendered sites that use a moderate number of data entries, eg. blog posts, products, services, showcases, etc…

-It is enabled using `options.hash`.
+It is enabled using `config.hash`.
 When `true`, the endpoints JSON files will be created using a content based hash in their name.

 It will also generate a `manifest.json` file to load on first page load, like a Webpack manifest.
 It contains a hash tree that maps each endpoint's name to its hash.
 However its size should be watched a lot more closely as there might be a lot more API entries than JS/CSS/… files to load with Webpack.